210119-java-enterprise/justORM_p1/README.md

 # justORM_p1

+## Proejct Description
 justORM is a simple ORM created by Tuan Mai.
 This ORM is able to implement simple CRUD methods such as:
 Inserting, Select All, Updating, and Deleting.
 This ORM is used with PostgreSQL databases.

 ## Technologies Used
-Java - version 8.0
+* Java - version 8.0
-Apache Maven - version 3.6.3
+* Apache Maven - version 3.6.3
-PostGreSQL - version 12.4
+* PostGreSQL - version 12.4
-Git SCM (on GitHub) - version 2.30.1
+* Git SCM (on GitHub) - version 2.30.1

-## Rundown

-The justORM framework relies on intergrating annotations into your project.
-The POJOs must be annotated with correct annotation such as @Column, @PK, @Table, @FK.
-The user must provide a application.properties in the path:
-"src/main/resources/application.properties".
-The user must include three classes(Session, SessionFactory, Configuration) inside of their main method to utilized the different methods inside this ORM.
+##Features

+List of features ready and TODOs for future development
+* A public API that can be added as a dependency in other projects
+* Programmatic configuration of entities
+* Programmatic persistence of entities (basic CRUD support)
+* Lightweight session creation

+to-do list:
+* Connection Pooling
+* Implemented Foregin Key references

+##Getting Started

-## Configuration (Maven Dependency)
+### Configuration (Maven Dependency)

 Include this dependency in your pom.xml file: